risk-first/website/Estimates.md

 # Estimates

 In this section, we're going to put a Risk-First spin on the process of [Estimating](Estimates).
-But, in order to get there, we first need to start with understanding _why_ we estimate.
+But in order to get there, we first need to start with understanding _why_ we estimate.
 We're going to look at some "Old Saws" of software estimation and what we can learn from them.
 Finally, we'll bring our Risk-First menagerie to bear on de-risking the estimation process.

 ## The Purpose Of Estimating

 Why bother estimating at all?
 There are two reasons why estimates are useful:<!-- tweet-end -->

 1.  **To allow for the creation of _events_.**  As we saw in [Deadline Risk](Deadline-Risk), if we can put a date on something, we can mitigate lots of [Coordination Risk](Coordination-Risk).
 Having a _release date_ for a product allows whole teams of people to coordinate their activities in ways that hugely reduce the need for [Communication](Communication-Risk).
 "Attack at dawn" allows disparate army units to avoid the [Coordination Risk](Coordination-Risk) inherent in "attack on my signal".
-This is a _good reason for estimating_, because by using events you are mitigating [Coordination Risk](Coordination-Risk).
+This is a _good reason for estimating_ because by using events you are mitigating [Coordination Risk](Coordination-Risk).
 This is often called a _hard deadline_.

-2.  **To allow for the estimation of the [Payoff](Glossary#payoff) of an [action](Glossary#taking-action).**  This is a _bad reason for estimating_, as we will discuss in detail below.
-But briefly, the main issue is that [Payoff](Glossary#payoff) isn't just about figuring out [Schedule Risk](Scarcity-Risk#schedule-risk) - you should be looking at all the other [Attendant Risks](Glossary#attendant-risk) of the action too.
+2.  **To allow for the estimation of the [Payoff](Glossary#payoff) of an [action](Glossary#taking-action).**  This is a _bad reason for estimating_ as we will discuss in detail below.
+But briefly the main issue is that [Payoff](Glossary#payoff) isn't just about figuring out [Schedule Risk](Scarcity-Risk#schedule-risk) - you should be looking at all the other [Attendant Risks](Glossary#attendant-risk) of the action too.

 ## How Estimates Fail